AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 Cost data and Touchpoint data have some common dimensions, so both facts tables have relationships with the Campaign and Channel dimension tables.

-Within the context of this model, Lead, Contact, Account, and Opportunity data is considered as dimensional data, and joined directly to the Lead Touchpoint and Attribution Touchpoint tables.
+Within the context of this model, [!UICONTROL Lead], [!UICONTROL Contact], [!UICONTROL Account], and [!UICONTROL Opportunity] data is considered as dimensional data, and joined directly to the [!UICONTROL Lead] Touchpoint and [!UICONTROL Attribution] Touchpoint tables.

 ### Added Tables {#added-tables}